Skip to main content

 Teamwork

-Great teams have the discipline to continuously improve systems that share actionable wisdom.
-Better connections enables people to make better decisions; Better decisions make better organisations;
+The leader is the one that knows what to do next.
+Great teams have the discipline to continuously improve systems that share actionable wisdom onto the next generation.
+Better connections enable people to act on better decisions in the heat of the moment.

 Subjects